-The Only Thing More Obsession-Inducing Than True Crime
+How Unsolved Mysteries Become Enduring True Crime Obsessions

 "You're always thinking we're going to get an answer quickly and it never comes.
 I never dreamed it would be 10 years, and we would not have a solid answer."

+"When we determined these remains were human, I was shocked,'' Holloway told Matt Lauer and Savannah Guthrie.
+"I know there's a possibility this could be someone else, and I'm just trying to wait and see."

+Holloway also revealed that they were put in touch via an informant with a man whom they said had direct knowledge about what happened to his daughter.
+If the remains do turn out to belong to be Natalee's, "it would finally be the end," he said.

-But while only a relative handful of cases have received the sort of attention that the Holloway and Ramsey cases got (and continue to get) as far as regular-people-turned-celebrities-by-way-of-tragedy go, there's no shortage of cold cases deserving of another look.
+And while only a relative handful of cases have received the sort of attention that the Holloway and Ramsey cases got (and continue to get) as far as regular-people-turned-celebrities-by-way-of-tragedy go, there's no shortage of cold cases deserving of another look.

 Netflix proved that in high-profile fashion recently with its critically acclaimed docu-series The Keepers, about the 1969 murder of Sister Cathy Cesnik, a nun who had uncovered systemic abuse at the Catholic school where she was teaching in Baltimore.
 Her body was discovered two months after she disappeared and her killer was never found.
 The seven-episode series didn't solve the case, but it pointedly indicted a corrupt system as two of her former students sought to uncover the "who" and in turn helped uncover the "why."

-Oxygen's Dick Wolf-produced Cold Justice will be taking up nine more unsolved homicides when the series returns for a second season on July 22.
-Former prosecutor Kelly Siegler and her team of veteran investigators have been everywhere from Oregon to Mississippi to Wisconsin to Flint, Mich., picking up the trails of small-town cases that are so cold the trails were abandoned years ago.
+Oxygen's Dick Wolf-produced Cold Justice, which returned for a second season on July 22, features former prosecutor Kelly Siegler and her team of veteran investigators who've been everywhere from Oregon to Mississippi to Wisconsin to Flint, Mich., picking up the trails of small-town cases that are so cold the trails were abandoned years ago.

-The season premiere finds Siegler in Huntsville, Texas, to probe the murder of Mary Jane LeFlore, a young prison sociologist with the Texas Department of Criminal Justice who disappeared after leaving work one night in 1991.
+The season premiere found Siegler in Huntsville, Texas, to probe the murder of Mary Jane LeFlore, a young prison sociologist with the Texas Department of Criminal Justice who disappeared after leaving work one night in 1991.
 LeFlore's badly decomposed body was found in 1993 and her death was ruled a homicide.
 He husband, Larry LeFlore, who secured a divorce before her body was found and collected insurance money, was a suspect but there was never enough hard evidence for an arrest.

 Until the Cold Justice team showed up in November 2016, that is.
 Their fresh eyes on the case file helped local authorities zero in on LeFlore and he was charged with Mary Jane's murder in June.